symonr9/gospel-initiative/README.md

 ### No value was provided for the parameter 'scope'" error when registering for Apple push key
 - My fix: `npm install -g eas-cli`

+### `cannot find native module ExpoDevice`
+- I tried to install the module with `npx expo install expo-device` along with a bunch of other dependencies, but it wouldn't go through.
+Tried removing node_modules and package-lock.json, tried different versions, didn't work.
+- I had to (1) **rebuild the eas development build** and (2) **uninstall and reinstall** the development build app on my phone.
+I removed it and re-installed the new build with the expo-devices dependency with the QR code I can find when trying to install from the Expo developer website.
+Then it worked.

 ## Notes

+### How do I reinstall development builds?
+- If the development build has been deleted, you can find the QR Code to install it again on the Expo development website.
+Go to your profile, go to 'Development Builds', click the most recent one, and click the blue `Install` button.

 ### Expo Go
 Expo Go should only be used for experimental releases.
 Just use a development build whenever possible.
 You get more of the native tools and the app itself